salvamatavele/crud_AdonisJs5_mysql/README.md

-# CRUD abd Auth AdonisJs 5 and mysql
+# CRUD and Auth AdonisJs 5 and mysql
 This is an example for how to create read update and delete  include authentication and create new user ,validation and middleware.
 I think is one of the right way becouse I based on the official documentation .
 ENJOY

 ### Configurations